Nemesix493/aerial-quadripod/README.md

   - Bill of materials (BOM)
 - Designed for robustness, portability, and outdoor/indoor use

+> [!NOTE]
+> Currently, the generation of TechDraw sheets (PDF/DXF) must be done manually.
+> Due to implementation challenges, full automation of this step in the CI/CD pipeline is not yet available.
+> Work is ongoing to find a stable and reliable solution to automate this process in the future.

 ## Tech Stack

 - 🧱 **FreeCAD** for 3D modeling and assemblies